poka-IT/gecko/README.md

 We are using VSCode and therefore document the process for this IDE.
 Of course you're free to use whatever you want.
 Clone the ğecko repo and open a dart file (e.g. `lib/main.dart`).
 VSCode will suggest you to insall relevant extensions.

-### Rust toolchain

-After installing Rust with the standard [rustup install script](https://www.rust-lang.org/tools/install), follow the instructions to build Rust dependencies [in this separate README](./packages/dubp_rs/README.md).
-If you installed a 32bits VM, use the 32bits build command.

 ### Build the app

 In a dart file (e.g. `lib/main.dart`), type the `F5` key to build the code.
 The app should open automatically in your VM which is running.